Roger & Me: Reaction to the film

 Despite the company's public opposition to the film, its humorous and out-of-touch portrayal of Smith made it widely popular inside GM.
 By the time of the film's release, GM had lost 8% of its market share and was taking on significant financial losses, leading many employees and executives to become disillusioned with Smith's leadership.

 By the time the film was released, Flint was making a slight economic recovery in which unemployment, violent crime, and the local government's budget deficit declined.
 As a result, many commentators questioned the veracity of the film, accusing Moore of falsifying or embellishing details.

-Larry Stecco, a GM lawyer who discussed Flint's local ballet and hockey in front of two African-American human statues, alleged that the film's unflattering portrayal of him had been unfair.
-Stecco filed a lawsuit against Moore and Warner Bros, claiming that Moore had falsely told him he was making a booster film for Flint's local Public Broadcasting Service affiliate.
+Larry Stecco, a lifetime Flint area resident and personal injury lawyer, discussed positive aspects of Flint (such as the local ballet and hockey) at a Great Gatsby-themed fundraiser.
+Stecco, who was filmed in front of two African-Americans posing as human statues, alleged that the film's unflattering portrayal of him had been unfair.
+Stecco filed a lawsuit against Moore and Warner Bros, claiming that Moore had falsely told him he was making a booster film for Flint's local PBS affiliate.
 After reviewing outtakes from the film, a jury sided with Stecco and ordered Moore to pay $6,250.
 Moore later expressed satisfaction with the decision since the slander charges were dismissed and because the settlement was less than the sought-after $50,000.

 Legacy

 Moore allowed the film to be aired on television for the first time as part of the PBS series P.O.V. in 1992.
 The broadcast included a new short documentary by Moore called Pets or Meat: The Return to Flint (1992), which served as a new epilogue.
 In this film, Moore returns to Flint two years after the release of Roger & Me to see what changes have taken place.
 Moore revisits Flint and its economic decline again in later films, including The Big One, Bowling for Columbine, Fahrenheit 9/11, Fahrenheit 11/9, and Capitalism: A Love Story.
-In 2013, the film was selected for preservation in the National Film Registry by the Library of Congress for being "culturally, historically, and aesthetically significant".
+In 2013, the film was selected for preservation in the National Film Registry by the Library of Congress for being "culturally, historically, and aesthetically significant."